wipu25/jitta_stock_ranking/README.md

 # Jitta Stock Ranking
 This project using MVC as a design pattern.
-While its not that clear transparency since GraphQL dependencies have been provide as a service layer for the whole application.
+While its not that clear transparency since GraphQL dependencies have been provide as a service layer for the whole application.fvm

 ## Project Structure
 Project stucture have been seperate into 2 parts